dell/terraform-provider-powerscale/docs/resources/accesszone.md

 # terraform import powerscale_accesszone.zone <id>
 # Example:
 terraform import powerscale_accesszone.zone access_zone
-# after running this command, populate the name field in the config file to start managing this resource
+# after running this command, populate the name field and other required parameters in the config file to start managing this resource.
+# Note: running "terraform show" after importing shows the current config/state of the resource.
+You can copy/paste that config to make it easier to manage the resource.
 ```